By continuing to use this site, you agree to our use of cookies.

 In:

-Budgeting for a move to another state
+Setting a realistic budget when moving to another state

 Moving services

-Compare pricing and services to choose the best option for your move and include the rate in your budget.
+Because each moving company prices things differently, it’s important to compare pricing and services to choose the best option for your move.
 Typically, DIY options like U-Pack are cheaper than full-service movers.
-Don’t forget to include storage or moving labor costs (if needed).
-Prices for those services will vary by company.

-Try U-Pack’s moving cost calculator.
+Try U-Pack’s moving cost calculator for a quick quote.

 Moving gear and packing materials